anekemuna/team-dex/README.md

   - User can choose a `category` option to describe their crewmate before any attributes are specified
     - *I implemented this by changing the ranges of the stats based on the Pokémon's type.*
   - Based on the category value, users are allowed to access only a subset of the possible attributes
-- [ ] A section of the summary page, displays summary statistics about a user’s crew on their crew page
+- [x] A section of the summary page, displays summary statistics about a user’s crew on their crew page
   - e.g., the percent of members with a certain attribute
-- [ ] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
+- [x] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
   - e.g., a pirate crew’s predicted success at commandeering a new galley

 The following **additional** features are implemented:

 * [x] An About Page to explain how the stats work.
+* [x] Had to split the Summary page into Gallery and Summary (stats) due to it being clunky.

 ## Video Walkthrough